 Keeping your Google Pay secure

 When you use Google Pay to pay with Curve, your card number isn’t sent to the merchant.
 Instead, there’s a unique identifier (a digital token) assigned, encrypted and stored safely on your device.
 Each transaction is authorised with a unique, one-time security code so that your card details stay safe every time.

 You can read more about this by tapping on your Curve card in Google Pay and then selecting “Virtual account number.”

 I lost my phone, how do I disable Google Pay?

 You can disable Google Pay on your device using Google’s Find My Device page here.

-To block your Curve account, please get in touch with us through the form here or call our emergency phone line: +44 203 322 2585* as soon as possible – we’ll make sure to secure your Curve card.
+To block your Curve account, please get in touch with us or call our emergency phone line: +44 203 322 2585* as soon as possible – we’ll make sure to secure your Curve Card.